 What can you do? - Pre made acoustic treatment from companies like Auralex or GIK is expensive.
 Search for 'DIY acoustic treatment' and check forums.
 You can get the raw materials yourself and make up traps for a much lower price.
 How to make DIY Bass Traps.
 The thicker the trap the more bass it can absorb, so you'll need thicker (8 inch) bass traps for the corners of your room and thinner (3 inch) traps for your first point reflection (mix position sides and ceiling) points.
 Acoustic treatment will smooth out the frequency response of your room, making a much better mixing/listening environment.
 You also need to think about monitor placement, are they set up in a symmetrical way?, 38% rule, etc, this website covers this - arqen.com/acoustics-101/room-setup-speaker-placement

 2. How long have you been mixing your own productions?
 There is a lot more to mixing than just adjusting levels.
 The world of audio mixing is huge!
 The amount of different techniques is mind-boggling.
 Here's a few - do you understand these fully?
-Compression (Stereo/mono/Multiband/Sidechain/Bus and stereo bus), EQ (stereo/mono/sides), Adding distortion in a good way, Spatial (Width) (panning), Depth (pushing sounds back/forward in the mix), and Reverb.
-To just get your head around these can take a lot of time and practice.
+Compression (Stereo/mono/Multiband/Sidechain/Bus and stereo bus), EQ (stereo/mono/sides), Adding distortion in a good way, Spatial (Width) (panning), Depth and reverb (pushing sounds back/forward in the mix).
+Applying automation of volume rides and automation of plugin parameters.
+Just to get your head around these can take a lot of time, understanding and practice.
 Don't expect too much too soon.

 3. Monitoring!
 Are you using near field monitors?
 Try to get monitors that have the biggest range for low-end.
 Larger speakers will extend more and be able to reach lower frequencies.
 This could be detrimental if you go for large monitors in a really small room.
 This is also all relevant to point 1. which I made earlier in this post.
 In my opinion investing in a pair of high-end monitors along with acoustically treating your studio is a must.